 - Attractive body design

 4. NuMax SFN64 Straight Finish Nailer 16 Gauge – Best Straight Finish Nailer

-If you are looking fro an easy to use straight finish nailer for crafts, simple projects, or for a beginning do it yourself nail finisher, this NuMax SFN64 Straight Finish Nailer 16 Gauge is a great choice to make.
+If you are looking for easy to use the straight finish nailer for crafts, simple projects, or for a beginning do it yourself nail finisher, this NuMax SFN64 Straight Finish Nailer 16 Gauge is a great choice to make.
 This simple to use finish nailer works great from indoor trim to cabinetry to furniture.

 This model can use 16 gauge finish nails in sizes one inch through two and a half inches in length.
 The quick jam release is easy to use and makes using the tool simpler, and you will love the 360 degree adjustable rotating exhaust, that keeps dust and debris away from your face.

 The lightweight aluminum design makes using this tool for long periods of time much more comfortable and easy.
 The compressed air powered tool is a must have for all homes!